xcwolfe/Differential-Expression-in-C-elegans/README.md

 # Differential Expression in *C. elegans*
-This repository contains the scripts, commands, and input files necessary to analyze differential gene, RNA-binding protein, and A.S. expression in *C. elegans* (as of October 2023).
+This repository contains the scripts, commands, and input files necessary to analyze differential gene, RNA-binding protein, and A.S. expression in *C. elegans* (as of February 2024).

-I have ordered the R scripts in chronological order (1-10).
+I have ordered the R scripts in chronological order (1-11).
 I recommend running all scripts in this order to generate the correct files and file types.

 You can run STAR and JUM.md any time before R script #6 (JUM file automation.R), although I would recommend running it as soon as possible.
 If you are starting this pipeline with .fastq or .fastq.gz files, you *have* to run STAR before the first script.